In a typically talmudic perversion of Genesis 1:27:

 Nekevah: is term is derived from the word for a crevice and probably refers to a vaginal opening.
 It is usually translated as “female” in English.

 Androgynos: A person who has both “male” and “female” sexual characteristics.
-149 references in Mishna and Talmud (1st-8th Centuries CE); 350 in classical midrash and Jewish law codes (2nd -16th Centuries AD).
+149 references in Mishna and Talmud (1st-8th Centuries AD); 350 in classical midrash and Jewish law codes (2nd -16th Centuries AD).

 Tumtum: A person whose sexual characteristics are indeterminate or obscured.
 181 references in Mishna and Talmud; 335 in classical midrash and Jewish law codes.

 Ay’lonit: A person who is identified as “female” at birth but develops “male” characteristics at puberty and is infertile.
 80 references in Mishna and Talmud; 40 in classical midrash and Jewish law codes.

 Saris: A person who is identified as “male” at birth but develops “female” characteristics as puberty and/or is lacking a penis.
 A saris can be “naturally” a saris (saris hamah), or become one through human intervention (saris adam).
 156 references in mishna and Talmud; 379 in classical midrash and Jewish law codes.